 - 1-2 jars of artichoke hearts marinated in water

 - 2-3 cups of multicolor tomatoes – heirloom, cherry, regular vine tomatoes

 - 3 to 6 ounces of organic feta cheese

 - A bunch of Italian parsley, leaves pinched off – to taste

-- 4 to 6 Tbsp cold-pressed oregano flavored olive oil
+- 4 to 6 Tbsp cold-pressed rosemary flavored olive oil

 - Optional – 2-4 cups of arugula OR 1-2 cups broccoli florets, steamed to al denté and cooled

 - VEGAN version: omit feta cheese; you can add white cannellini beans for added protein and fiber